Sondahl.com

 Lid and bottom of kiln and support.

 The lid of the kiln tends to develop cracks with age.
 To some extent this can be avoided by maintaining sufficient tension on the lid, with the screw type hoseclamps used to secure the steel flange around the outside.
 This flange is critical in supplying support for the lid--if it were to become detached, catastrophic failure may result.
 These hose clamps and the sheetmetal screws used to attach them can become rusted with age, and can be replaced as necessary (instructions).
-If chunks of pottery are falling out of the lid, or any sag is detected in it, or wide cracks are appearing, replace the lid.
+If chunks of insulating material are falling out of the lid, or any sag is detected in it, or wide cracks are appearing, replace the lid.
 Even though the bottom supports the whole kiln, it is not stressed as much as the lid, which is opened and shut frequently, so the bottom will likely last longer than the top.
 But another concern is the base which holds the whole kiln.
 Sometimes this is not made of stainless steel, and if not, it can rust out.
 Check for rust on your base.
 If necessary the kiln can be set on regular masonry bricks or probably cement blocks, preferably with some space to allow heat to dissipate into the air.

 The power supply cable and circuit breaker.